nickthecoder/eplayground/powerAndLEDs/README.md

 Power
 =====

-Connects a DC Barrel Jack to the VIN pin of the standard connector.
+A half-sized module to connect power via a DC Barrel Jack or screw terminals to the VIN pin of the standard connector.

 I use this in conjunction with the Strip LED modules to power strips of LEDs.

 LEDs
 ====

-As this is a half-sized module, I've included another half-sized module which is simply a bank of LEDs for each pin.
+A half-sized module which is simply a bank of LEDs for each pin.

 Use jumpers links between H1 and H2 to enable each of the LEDs.

 ## Soldering Notes

 **Power Module**

-There's an option to add a screw connector in the middle of the board.

 Check the orientation of the toggle switch SW1.